hypo69/hypo/docs/gemini/out/ru/explainer/src/suppliers/aliexpress/campaign/_examples/_examle_prepare_campains.md

 * **Variables:**
-    * `MODE = 'dev'`: A global variable likely used for configuration purposes (e.g., different modes for development and production).
+    * ``: A global variable likely used for configuration purposes (e.g., different modes for development and production).
     * `campaigns_directory`:  Represents a path to a directory containing campaign data.
     * `campaign_names`: Will hold the names of campaigns found in the directory.
     * `languages`: A dictionary mapping languages to currencies.
 This could be a configuration variable, defining how campaigns in different languages should be treated.